-From snow to spring, D.C.'s cherry trees are a sight for all seasons
+From snow to spring, D.C.’s cherry trees are a sight for all seasons

 As a contrast to current conditions, the Washington area was plastered by a severe snowstorm that snarled traffic and downed trees less than three months ago on Jan.
 3.

 I was at the Tidal Basin on Jan.
 3 and March 21 to shoot photos to compare winter and spring scenes.
-During my photoshoots, I chose six locations for the comparison views.
+During my photo shoots, I chose six locations for the comparison views.
 The differences between a winter wonderland and bursting blossoms are dramatic and are included below with descriptions.

 A postcard view